harveypitt/react-native-adk-chat/README.md

 - ✅ **TypeScript** - Full type safety
 - ✅ **Cross-platform** - iOS, Android, and web

-**Perfect for:** Developers who have deployed an ADK agent to Google Cloud Agent Engine and want to build a mobile chat interface.
+**Perfect for:** Developers who have deployed an ADK agent to **Google Cloud Run** or **Agent Engine** and want to build a mobile chat interface.

 ## Architecture

+This package supports two deployment models.
+Choose the one that matches your agent backend.

+### 1. Cloud Run (Recommended)
+For agents deployed as a standard Cloud Run service (REST API).

 ```
 ┌─────────────────┐